Ron Denhaan, Realtor (949) 290-3263. Coto de Caza real estate specialist.

 Search for Orange County vintage homes by price

 Many buyers prefer to search for homes by price range.
 The following links are arranged by price and include homes built up to 1939.
-These homes are in all Orange county cities that have large numbers of vintage homes.
+These homes are in all Orange County cities that have large numbers of vintage homes.
 To find homes built after 1939, use my links by decade here.

-$300,000 to $399,000 $600,000 to $699,000 $900,000 to $999,000 $1.5M to $2M
+$300,000 to $399,000 $600,000 to $699,000 $900,000 to $999,000

-$400,000 to $499,000 $700,000 to $799,000 $1M to $1.2M $2M and higher
+$400,000 to $499,000 $700,000 to $799,000 $1M to $1.5M

 Search for Orange County vintage homes by City

 The following links are arranged by Orange County City.
 These include homes built up to 1939, with the exception of cities like San Clemente, where vintage style homes were built well into the 1940s.
 OC's original cities of Anaheim, Santa Ana, Fullerton, and Orange are cities that are rich in history and have large inventories of vintage homes.
-Prominent neighborhoods include Floral Park (Santa Ana), Anaheim Colony, the homes around Fullerton's beautiful Brookdale street, and "Old Town" Orange, the area around the famous Orange Circle.
-Coastal cities like San Clemente and Laguna Beach also have many wonderful examples of homes built between the turn of the century and the 1940s, including those built by Ole Hanson.
+Prominent neighborhoods include Floral Park and French Park (Santa Ana), Anaheim Colony, the homes around Fullerton's beautiful Brookdale street, Old Town Tustin, and Old Towne Orange, the area around the famous Orange Circle.
+Old Towne Orange has the largest concentration of 19th-century homes in Orange County.
+Coastal cities include San Clemente historic homes for sale, especially those built by Ole Hanson.
+Other beach areas include Laguna Beach and Newport Beach, which also have many wonderful examples of homes and cottages built between the turn of the century and the 1940s.

 While some OC cities have chosen the unfortunate path of tear down and redevelopment, other Orange County cities have done remarkable jobs of preserving and restoring their original down towns and neighborhoods The cities of Orange, Fullerton, and Tustin stand out, in that each of these cities have vibrant, beautifully restored down towns and many wonderful, vintage neighborhoods and communities.
+NewVintage homes in the city of Corona.

 Misc.
 Vintage Home searches